pupil-labs/pupil-docs/alpha-lab/blink-detection/index.md

 ### 2.1.
 Real-Time Blink Detection

-In the first section of Part 2 of the guide, you will learn how to estimate blink rate in real-time.
+In the first section of Part 2 of the [notebook](https://github.com/pupil-labs/real-time-blink-detection/blob/main/blink_detection.ipynb), you will learn how to estimate blink rate in real-time.
 From this, you will obtain a graph, as shown below, that is updated with every blink and shows an estimate of the current blink rate.

 <img src="./eye_blinks_blinkrateest.png" alt="Blink rate test" style="display: block; margin-left: auto; margin-right: auto;">